-One thing I love about learning new languages is how easy it is to integrate learning into your day-to-day life.
-In other words, you can study a difficult subject while consuming entertainment, enjoying a good meal, hanging out with friends, and even learning something else at the same time.
+One thing I love about learning new vocabulary is how easy it is to integrate learning into your day-to-day life.
+In other words, you can study vocabulary while consuming entertainment, enjoying a good meal, hanging out with friends, and even learning something else at the same time.

 Photo by wenxin